thisismypassport/shrinko8/README.md

 In such cases, you can also use `--input-count` to count the number of tokens, characters, and compressed bytes (if applicable) of the input cart.

+If you're not interested in the number of tokens or in the compressed size, you can use `--no-count-tokenize` or `--no-count-compress` to avoid tokenizing or compressing the cart just to get the count.
+(You will still see the count if the tokenize/compress had to be done anyway, though)

 # Format Conversion

 Shrinko8 supports multiple cart formats, and allows converting between them: